pcoet/golang-patterns/docs/tutorials/testing.md

 # An Introduction to testing with Go

 This tutorial provides an introduction to automated testing in Go.
+As you work through the tutorial, you'll create the following resources:

+* A Go project
+* A calculator function that performs simple arithmetic operations
-You'll create a Go project, a function, a test that verifies a single output for the function, and a table-driven test that verifies multiple outputs for the function.
-The tutorial assumes that you have Go installed and that you have some basic familiarity with Go programming and with software testing.
+* A test that verifies a single output for the function
+* A table-driven test that verifies multiple outputs for the function

+The tutorial assumes that you have Go installed and that you have a basic familiarity with Go programming and with software testing.

 For help installing Go, see [Download and install](https://go.dev/doc/install).